In this Article

 Quite often it is seen that when a child undergoes an emotional trauma (death in the family or divorce or separation of parents), it leads to excessive vomiting.
 Brain tumours cause swelling of the brain and this pressure is the reason for vomiting in children.

-Parents should watch out for the following signs and symptoms in children and vomiting can be treated accordingly.
-They are:
+Parents should watch out for the following signs and symptoms in children, along with vomiting, so the cause can be determined and treated accordingly.

 - Severe headaches